espocrm/documentation/docs/administration/commands.md

 bin/command rebuild-category-paths {EntityType}
 ```

 Rebuilds category paths.
-E.g. for DocumentFolder, WorkflowCategory.
+For example, for DocumentFolder, WorkflowCategory.
 May be needed if for some reason paths data is corrupted resulting in not working expanded mode.